flutter-tizen/flutter-tizen/doc/develop-plugin.md

 ### Targeting multiple platforms vs. Tizen only

 A Flutter plugin may support more than one platforms.
-For example, [Flutter 1st-party plugins](https://github.com/flutter/plugins) developed by the Flutter team basically support two (Android, iOS) or more platforms (web, macOS, Windows, Linux), based on the team's priority and the availability of the functionality on the platform.
+For example, each of the [Flutter 1st-party plugins](https://github.com/flutter/plugins) developed by the Flutter team supports at least two (Android, iOS) or more platforms (web, macOS, Windows, Linux), based on the team's priority and the availability of the functionality on the platforms.
 [Federated plugins](https://flutter.dev/docs/development/packages-and-plugins/developing-packages#federated-plugins) are a way of splitting support for different platforms into separate packages.
 A federated plugin consists of an app-facing package, a **platform interface package**, and platform package(s) for each platform.

-On the other hand, a plugin may also support only a single platform, e.g. [`flutter_plugin_android_lifecycle`](https://github.com/flutter/plugins/tree/master/packages/flutter_plugin_android_lifecycle) for Android and [`wearable_rotary`](https://github.com/flutter-tizen/plugins/tree/master/packages/wearable_rotary) for Tizen.
+On the other hand, it is also possible for a plugin to support only a single particular platform, e.g. [`flutter_plugin_android_lifecycle`](https://github.com/flutter/plugins/tree/master/packages/flutter_plugin_android_lifecycle) for Android and [`wearable_rotary`](https://github.com/flutter-tizen/plugins/tree/master/packages/wearable_rotary) for Tizen.
 In this case, there's no need to create a platform interface package.
 Instead, you can put everything into a single package.

 ### Extending existing plugins vs. Creating new plugins